wkudaka/perfectlytimedphotos-simple-site-4fun/README.md

 # perfectlytimedphotos-simple-site-4fun
 just a simple site using rails. (just training)

+If I do something wrong, or there is a better way, please tell me.

 It will use this [crawler data](https://github.com/wkudaka/perfectlytimedphotos-crawler-4fun)